-- a Use simple, direct, and easily understandable language; - b Supplement written information with as many sketches as would help the trainee grasp the information with clarity; - c Use impressive layout: - d Give specific guidelines wherever necessary; - e Do not give a volume of information, rather limit the contents that are absolutely essential; - f Provide questions that lead to the attainment of objectives; - g Follow syllabus, and titles that will cover the syllabus; - h Provide references for additional study if required; - Provide the specific objectives or learning outcomes in clear terms, to enable the trainees to know what exactly is expected of them at the end of each learning task.
+- a Use simple, direct, and easily understandable language; - b Supplement written information should be given with many sketches as would help the trainee grasp the information with clarity; - c Using impressive layout; - d Giving specific guidelines wherever necessary; - e Do not give a volume of information, rather limit the contents that are absolutely essential; - f Provide questions that lead to the attainment of objectives; - g Follow syllabus, and titles that will cover the syllabus; - h Provide references for additional study if required; - i Provide the specific objectives or learning outcomes in clear terms, to enable the trainees to know what exactly is expected of them at the end of each learning task.

-- The instructional materials should be prepared keeping in mind, considering the standard of the trainees/learners. - The objectives are to be easily identified and should be expressed in simple in clear terms. - The selected topics should be consists of directly related to the knowledge of trainees and to the skills of trainees, which are inter-related/integrated with knowledge and skills of trainees that later more achieved by them. - The principles of learning related to Pedgogy and Andragogy. - Topics are so organized and sequenced to the need of the trainee in the following manner. - Pre-requisite skills and knowledge are introduced in advance.
+- WRITTEN INSTRUCTIONAL MATERIA - The instructional materials should be prepared keeping in mind, considering the standard of the trainees/learners. - The objectives are to be easily identified and should be expressed in simple clear terms. - The selected topics should directly be related to the knowledge of trainees and the skills of trainees, should be inter-related/integrated with knowledge. - The principles of learning related to Pedagogy and Andragogy. - Topics should be organized and sequenced to support need of the trainee in the following manner. - Pre-requisite skills and knowledge should be introduced in advance.
 Those are combined with subsequent items and applied. - Knowledge and skill are attained through a series of information and task of gradually increasing difficulty. - Skill and knowledge acquired in one task are immediately used as an exercise and assignment.

-- Methodology: Self learning (programmed learning exercise sheet etc). - Presentation time: An important factor over looked by the trainer/instructor. - Validation of instructional materials. - Reshape if needed after summative and formative evaluation. - Formative W.I.M. must have the following qualities. - Description should be free form errors of grammer spelling and typography. - Sentence structure and picture should be clear simple, concise and straight forward. - Aims of the instruction of information on sentences should communicate the instructional goals completely. - Use of punctuation abbreviations and hyphens is correct. - Ambiguity should be avoided in statement and it should be clear and straight forward.
+- Methodology: Self learning (programmed learning exercise sheet etc). - Presentation time: An important factor over looked by the trainer/instructor. - Validation of instructional materials. - Reshape if needed after summative and formative evaluation. - Formative W.I.M. must have the following qualities. - Description should be free from errors of grammer, spelling and typography. - Sentence structure and picture should be clear, simple, concise and straight forward. - Aim of the instruction on information/sentences should communicate the instructional goals completely. - Use of punctuation abbreviations and hyphens should be correct. - Ambiguity should be avoided in statement and it should be clear and straight forward.